-Linguists estimate that there are about 75 regional languages spoken throughout France and can be divided into two main geographical subgroups (both named after the word for “yes” in that group) oïl and oc.
+Linguists estimate that about 75 regional languages are spoken throughout France and can be divided into two main geographical subgroups (both named after the word for “yes” in that group) oïl and oc.

 - Langues d’oïl to the North: Literally (the language of yes).
 Both Oïl dialects and Oïl languages are the modern-day descendants of the ancient northern Gallo-Romance languages that developed in their own way from the common ancestor language.
 The most widely spoken Oïl language is French, which is not a regional language.